 Famed architect Julia Morgan collaborated with William Randolph Hearst (Congressman and Media Magnate) for over 28 years to build his dream home.
 A castle to rival the large manor homes of Europe.
 This is the home where Hearst entertained the elite of the day.
-Hollywood celebrities, notable politicians, and sports figures all were guests at Hearst Castle.
+Hollywood celebrities, notable politicians, and sports figures were all guests at Hearst Castle.

 The buildings on-site total over 80,000 square feet and contain 58 bedrooms and 60 bathrooms!
 And the Neptune Pool holds 345,000 gallons of water!
 If the splendor of the architecture and furnishings aren’t enough, the “home” also has numerous artworks collected by Hearst throughout his travels.

 Usually, we would end our day after Hearst Castle by staying the night in San Luis Obispo, maybe at the Madonna Inn.
-This is an excellent time to rest and try out some of the legendary Pinot Noir from the grapes kissed by the early morning fog on the Santa Lucia Mountains.
+This is an excellent time to rest and try out some of the legendary Paso Robles Pinot Noir from the grapes kissed by the early morning fog on the Santa Lucia Mountains.